wilbernight/Dnsmasq-SNIproxy-for-Shaparak/README.md

-# Dnsmasq-SNIproxy-for-Shaparak with another Iranian VPS
+# Dnsmasq-SNIproxy-for-Shaparak with an Iranian VPS

 ### Script description: